meluso/utech-wfh-analyzer/docs/visualization_tool_spec.md

 1. Identify all Census tracts in Queens County (FIPS 36081).
 The Census API can list tracts in a county: `https://api.census.gov/data/2024/acs/acs5?get=NAME&for=tract:*&in=state:36+county:081&key=YOUR_KEY`.
 Parse the FIPS codes as 11-digit strings (state + county + tract).
 2. Fetch LODES OD data for New York state to identify destination tracts.
 Filter to pairs where at least one endpoint is a Queens tract.
 Include the destination tracts (e.g., Manhattan tracts) in the study area so their demographics are fetched too.
 3. Call `prepare_hex_data(all_tracts, resolution=7, ...)` to get hex-level education shares, industry shares, and commute weights.
-4. Use LODES OD counts as proxy baseline flows (T_ij).
+4. Use LODES OD counts as proxy baseline flows ($T_{ij}$).
 In production these come from Deep Gravity, but for this demo LODES is the best available public approximation.
 Scale the LODES counts if desired (they represent a sample, not total commuters), but document the scaling factor.

 ### 4.2 X Sweep